hoppee21/book/README.md

 ## Features
 - **File Conversion:** Convert any plain text file into an EPUB ebook.
 - **Metadata Customization:** Set the title, author, language, and a unique book ID for the EPUB.
 - **Chapter Detection:** Automatically divide the book into chapters based on a regex pattern.
+The default regex pattern is None which will trade the whole book as one chapter.
+This may cause a problem as the reader app may not be able to load a very large chapter.
 - **Cover Image:** Add a cover image to the EPUB from PNG, JPG, or JPEG files.
 - **Language Selection:** Choose the book's language from a predefined list including English, Chinese, Spanish, French, and German.